Doctor’s Note: Your Essential Guide to Anti-Aging Lasers

 Laser Resurfacing FAQ

-CO2 laser treatment typically costs between $1,000 and $3,000 per session, depending on the area being treated and the provider’s location.
+CO2 laser resurfacing in Houston typically costs between $2,500 and $5,000, depending on the treatment area, provider, and the number of sessions needed.

 How Long After CO2 Laser Will I See Results?